mttmrg/load_covid_data/README.md

-# Visualization on the spread of the COVID-19 virus
+# Visualization of the spread of the COVID-19 virus
 Loading, processing and plotting the data from https://www.worldometers.info/coronavirus on Matlab.
 The information are collected automatically from the online repository, so an internet connection is needed in order to run the script.

 The script creates and updates a covid_table array of structures which contains an entry for each time the script is run and consists of two fields: date and data.